-The CSO ICLT Services Team, after extensive research advise schools on the device that can be supported and sustained in our system.
+The CSO ICLT Services Team, after extensive research, advises schools on the device that can be supported and sustained in our system.
 Whilst it is tempting to seek to use an older device that may come from home, their advice calls for the following minimum specifications and configuration in the image below. (older devices are known to have lower performance capabilities and some applications and systems required for learning will not operate on them at all).

-Apple iPad 6th Generation

-32 GB

-Screen size: 9.7" (24.6cm) 2048 X 1536

-Weight: 469 grams

-No SIM card-wifi only
+Apple iPad 7th Generation or higher 32 GB (minimum) Screen size: 9.8" (25.6cm) No SIM card- wifi only